 The truth is, we obviously have no idea how long we have on this Earth or how much of that time is going to be enjoyable.
 What we do know, is what we stand to potentially gain vs potentially lose.
 If changing your lifestyle can be done without noticeably diminishing your happiness and quality of life, and it also comes with almost two decades of prime year potential, then I think we have an obvious win here for the Sherpa member.

 The trick is finding the balance between expense and experience.
 Say yes to meaningful experiences and no to money zapping time killers.
 You must avoid depriving yourself, while also challenging what you believe deprivation really means.
 To focus on the outcome you’re looking for instead of a specific pre-diagnosed way of getting there.
 Is the vacation experience heightened by a fancy lobby?
 I would hope not.
 Does the food you go out for at lunch make you feel good and keep you in line with your health goals?
 Doubtful.
 If you want a beach, a mountain, a great lunch, or a drink with a friend then by all means do it, but learn how to do it as efficiently as possible.
 Doing so will put you in the best position to maximize your wealth and therefore maximize your life—regardless of the path it may take or how short that path turns out to be.
 You don’t have to choose between seizing the day and seizing freedom, you just have to seize wisely.

-So, I’ll ask a familiar question one more time: If you knew for a fact you would die at age 50, would you save heavily or not at all?
+So, I’ll ask a familiar question one more time: If you died at age 50 and had a chance to look back on your life, do think you would wish that you'd saved more or regret saving at all?